Exclusive: Review contradicts Boris Johnson on claims he ordered early lockdown at UK care homes

 The government’s cautious approach to imposing restrictions was signaled earlier in March by Chris Whitty, the chief medical adviser.
 At the launch of the government’s coronavirus action plan, on March 3, Whitty told journalists that specific advice for care homes would be issued in future, “but one of the things we are keen to avoid … is doing things too early.”
 He explained that premature action would bring no benefit “but what you do get is a social cost.”

-A Reuters investigation last week here detailed how the government's focus on shielding hospitals, to prevent emergency wards from being overwhelmed, left care home residents and staff exposed to COVID-19.
+A Reuters investigation last week (here) detailed how the government's focus on shielding hospitals, to prevent emergency wards from being overwhelmed, left care home residents and staff exposed to COVID-19.
 To free up hospital beds, many patients were discharged into homes for the elderly and vulnerable, many without being tested for the coronavirus that causes the disease.

 On May 5, when Reuters initially asked the Department for Health and Social Care when an order was first given to ban care home visits by family and friends, a press officer responded: “There was no order, care providers make their own decisions about visitors.”

-Later that day, another press officer said the guidance was issued in a document dated April 2 here which said visits should only be made in exceptional circumstances, such as when residents are dying.
+Later that day, another press officer said the guidance was issued in a document dated April 2 (here), which said visits should only be made in exceptional circumstances, such as when residents are dying.
 That guidance was issued 10 days after the national lockdown and 20 days after the earlier, more nuanced advice to care homes.

 Joyce Pinfield, who runs two care homes and is on the board of directors at the National Care Association, a body which represents care providers, said she spent time Wednesday after Johnson’s comments to parliament trying to find out when the order to lock down care homes was made.
 She said she found no trace of any order prior to the wider UK lockdown on March 23 and the April 2 instruction closing homes to outside visits, and concluded there hadn’t been one.